Luke Raley Preview, Player Props: Rays vs. Twins

-The Tampa Bay Rays, including Luke Raley (.226 slugging percentage in past 10 games, including no homers), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The Tampa Bay Rays, including Luke Raley (.194 batting average in his past 10 games), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Mariners.
+In his most recent game he had a one-hit performance (1-for-3) against the Twins.

 Luke Raley Game Info & Props vs. the Twins